The Astrophysics, Particle Physics and Cosmology Master Degree offers two specialisations:

 The master program lasts for one year and the subjects are offered in semesters that run from September to January and from February to June.
 The course opening day in each semestre is duly announced in the home page.

-Courses will be taught (but for some exeptions) on mondays, tuesdays and wednesdays, during 12 weeks each semester.
-Part of some course may eventually be taught by an invited teacher, which might cause some rearranging of the corresponding schedule.
+Courses will be taught (but for some exeptions) on Mondays, Tuesdays and Wednesdays, during 12 weeks each semester.
+Part of some course may eventually be taught by a guest lecturer, which might cause some rearranging of the corresponding schedule.

-The lectures of the Formative Complements are given in Catalan or Spanish, and are only occasionally taught in English.
+The lectures of the Formative Complements are given in Catalan or Spanish, but the bibliography and courses' notes are written in English.

 The University of Barcelona provides some free facilities for non-Catalan speaking students, which may be of your interest.
 More information here.